-It is well-known that there are many different ways to combine syntactic and semantic information in a parser [1].
-The claim that "the join operation plays the same role as the lambda evaluation used in the logical form approach" in [8] was probably correct in 1986 but meanwhile the computational linguistics made a big progress during the last decades.
+The claim that "the join operation plays the same role as the lambda evaluation used in the logical form approach" in [6] was probably correct in 1986 but meanwhile the computational linguistics made big progress during the last decades.
 The present theory of logical grammars allows uniform treatment of quantifiers and logical operators.
 There are well-studied techniques for (partial) resolution of scope and weight.
-Coherent discourse of several sentences is processed successfully, with relevant resolution of coreferences by bounding variables in the logical forms of neighbor sentences.
 In contrast, CG-related prototypes made no attempts to process several generalized quantifiers in one sentence.
-So in this paper we choose the following approach:

-- (i) to parse the input query using a bottom-up parser for syntactic analysis of controlled English; - (ii) during the parsing process, to build semi-compositionally the logical form of the input; the negation is treated as a logical operator; - (iii) to decompose the logical form to positive and negated disjuncts, and to represent it in a Prenex Conjunctive Normal Form (PCNF) [12]; - (iv) to translate the disjuncts to CG and - (v) to process them independently (see section 3).
+So in this paper we choose the approach (i) to parse the negation as a logical operator, (ii) to translate the input sentence to its logical form, (iii) to decompose the logical form to positive and negated disjuncts, (iv) to translate them to CG and (v) to process them independently (see section 4).

-3 Question-answering
+4 Question-answering

 The presented question-answering system deals with controlled English queries in the financial domain.
-The system can process all main wh- types of questions

-(except why-questions) with or without negation.
+The system can process all main wh- types of questions (except why-questions) with or without negation.
 The main question-answering steps are shown in Fig. 1.